minthantbo/galneryus/README.md

 # Galneryus Landing Page

+> **⚠️ Will Work properly only on desktop browsers or browser desktop mode in smaller devices.**
+>
+> Haven't adjusted ratios for different devices yet.

 Sample Landing Page for a Japanese power metal band, GALNERYUS.

 Includes short introductions on the band and the current members respectively.